lexrex333/Herpes---Comp-Bio-Python-Pipeline-Project/README.md

 #### Step 6.
 Using SPAdes to make 2 assemblies
 Using a k-mer size of 77, in this step, SPAdes is making assemblies using the fastqs from Bowtie2.
 #### Step 7.
 Now to see which strains each assembly aligns to
 First, the longest contig from each SPAdes assembly was put into a dictionary.
 The betaherpesvirinae genomes were downloaded and unzipped.
 The local database for just the sequences from the Betaherpesvirinae subfamily was then made.
 It was previously giving 4 blast results for each of the conditions, but a donor part to the code was added to get the longest contig for each donor.
 Blast will then run, keeping the best alignment for any single query-subject pair of sequences.
-For the 10 top hits, it should give specific categories for each of them.
+For the 10 top hits, it should give specific categories for each of them - these categories can be changed.

 It has been noted that improvement could be made to make it faster and more efficient - especially with the files you must download to use it.
 Improvement shall be made one day in the future :) .